Food 2 Kids Program

 Our program aims to bridge the weekly weekend hunger gap by providing free sacks of child friendly and child specific foods that are easy to open, nutritious, and do not require any cooking.
 Our Food 2 Kids program provides approximately six meals and two snacks each weekend that school is in session (40 weeks) to previously identified school children in Banks, Barrow, Clarke, Habersham, Hart, Jackson, Madison, Oglethorpe, Rabun, White, and Stephens counties.

-Although much of the food the Food Bank of Northeast Georgia receives is donated, the food for the Food 2 Kids program is not.
+Although much of the food the Food Bank of Northeast Georgia receives is donated, the majority of food for the Food 2 Kids program is not.
 Purchase of the food for this program is required to ensure a balanced, nutritional, child friendly, reliable source of food for the growing and developing children this program serves.
 For less than a dollar a meal, the Food Bank of Northeast Georgia can provide 240 meals to one of our communities most vulnerable each school year.

 While the need is greater than the resources at hand, the Food Bank of Northeast Georgia relies on community partners to prevent malnutrition during the critical stages of development.
 Each week volunteers pack and deliver these bags to various schools throughout the community.
 School officials then distribute the sacks to the students.
 This is the only program in which the Food Bank purchases food and it's through the generosity of our monetary donors that this is possible.